ravichandra452/docker-multinode-elasticsearch-cluster/README.md

 # docker-multinode-elasticsearch-cluster
-This sets up a 3-node Docker Elasticsearch cluster.
+This sets up a 3-node docker elasticsearch cluster.
 Replace hostname1, hostname2, and hostname3 with the actual server hostnames.

 Run docker stack deploy -c docker-compose.yaml --with-registry-auth elasticsearch to set up the cluster.